-diffindays is the number of days difference between the two dates, computed as: seconddateminusfirstdate.
+diffindays is the number of days difference between the two dates, computed as:

+seconddateminusfirstdate.
 Thus, if seconddate is earlier than firstdate, diffindays will be negative.

-is the HPE\STATUS parameter through which the error
+is the HPE_STATUS parameter through which the error codes are returned.

-codes are returned.
-A value of 0 indicates no error and

-This is used in validating and converting the two-digit

-years to four-digit years before computing the

-difference.
-(See HPDATECONVERT documentation for

-more information on cutoff parameter.)
+This is used in validating and converting the two-digit years to four-digit years before computing the difference.
+(See HPDATECONVERT documentation for more information on cutoff parameter.)